GuruMaps/iOSManual/01-launching-the-application.md

 ![](/assets/icon_gps.png) → ![](/assets/icon_gps_act.png) → ![](/assets/icon_compas.png)

 While in driving mode, the app will orient the map in the direction you are currently moving.
-If you stop moving, the map will be oriented by compass.
+If you stop moving, the map will be oriented to the north.

 **Note**: the accuracy of the compass can be affected by magnetic or environmental interference \(e.g. the magnets in earbuds\) and the compass may need to be calibrated from time to time.
 When the device displays the calibration alert, rotate the screen to move the red ball around in a circle.